Anthonykung/Doorgy/README.md

 Currently Under Development

+Estimated Time of Completion: May 28, 2021

+This is an open source academic group project for ECE 342 Junior Design at Oregon State University.

 ## Prerequisite

-This prerequisite assume you already have Doorgy installation package that comes with the specific components require for the installation.
+This project requires the Doorgy Installation Package that comes with the specific components require for the installation.
 Schematics of these components are available should you choose to create your own.
 You will not be able to proceed without these components.

 ### Doorgy Installation Package